 Ponies

-Whereas, ponies are smaller and more compact.
-They are suitable for various tasks including farming, riding, and therapy as they are smaller in size.
-While some ponies are exceptions as they are strong and also suitable for heavy labor.
+Whereas ponies are smaller and more compact.
+They are suitable for various tasks, including farming, riding, and therapy, as they are smaller in size.
+While some ponies are exceptions as they are strong and also suitable for heavy labour.

 Physical Characteristics